Selecting the Right Image for your Application

 An introductory guide to selecting the right image for your application.

-Why choose a Png image file over a jpeg image file?
+Why choose a PNG image file over a JPEG image file?

 Choosing between PNG (Portable Network Graphics) and JPEG (Joint Photographic Experts Group) image formats depends on the specific requirements of your use case.
 Here are some reasons why you might choose PNG over JPEG: